The 10 Best Plantar Night Splints of 2026 (Stop Morning Heel Pain)

 Not designed for walking at all

-If you’re looking for a splint that feels less like a flimsy strap and more like a piece of serious medical equipment, the Procare ProWedge Night Splint is a model you may have seen before.
+The Procare ProWedge Night Splint is a model you may have seen before, designed for those seeking a splint that feels less like a flimsy strap and more like a piece of serious medical equipment.
 This is a classic posterior boot, meaning it features a contoured, rigid shell that runs up the back of your calf and completely underneath your foot.
 Its entire purpose is to provide a passive, sustained stretch to your plantar fascia and Achilles tendon by holding your foot at a firm 90-degree angle while you sleep.
-The entire brace is lined with a soft, padded, removable liner that you can washโ€”a major plus for hygiene.
+The entire brace is lined with a soft, padded, removable liner that you can wash—a major plus for hygiene.
 It uses three simple Velcro straps to secure your foot and is universal, so you can wear it on either the left or right.
 It’s also available in a full range of sizes from Small to X-Large.

 Best Budget Option